 I gave an informal talk today to science editors about using macros, but it was my very first tip that generated the most excitement.

-You can add a new tab to the Word ribbon!
+You can add a your own customised tab to the Word ribbon!

 For example, I have added a tab called MB Macros to my Word ribbon as a way of easily getting access to particular macros.
 It’s particularly great for macros I don’t use all the time so I forget their keyboard shortcuts.
 You may have other commands you’d like to gather together in a customised tab.